Cage Fight with Bruce Thornton

 I think that

+you take Trump out of the equation.
 I would bet that little of that would have happened the way it did.

-I think when I read the essay by Williamson-Murray and we revisited the December firing of MacArthur, the subtext of that was, remember that he kept giving a whole series.
+I think when I read the essay by Williamson-Murray and we revisited the December firing. of MacArthur, the subtext of that was, remember that he kept giving a whole series.

 It was not unlike the generals who were very vocal in their interviews with the media, but he did something similar, although he was on active duty.
+And he said that we cannot win this war.

 And partly

-he was culpable because he was the one that went up to the Yallo River, you know, that Korea expands as the peninsula gets wider.
+he was culpable because he was the one that went up to

-It was colder at the end of the year, and he got trapped.
+Yallow River, you know, that Korea expands as the peninsula.
+It's wider, it was colder at the end of the year, and he got trapped.

 And then he wanted to have flights into Manchuria, bomb the industrial base of China, even spread nuclear waste along the board.
+He had all these ideas to win.

 There's no substitute for victory.

-And then he was removed and the joint chiefs reviewed and Truman asked,
+And then he was removed.
+And the Joint Chiefs reviewed, and Truman asked,

-you know, he said, I want the Joint Chiefs to look at this.
+the Joint Chiefs to look at this.
+They looked at it.

 Omar Bradley said they should have fired him a long time ago.
+They fired him.

 There was a howl.

+And Truman went out of office, you know, in 52.
 Eisenhower really demagogued that, but Eisenhower didn't do anything differently when he went in.

+He didn't go back across the 38 parallel.
 Even Matthew Ridgway, who saved Korea, didn't.

 But my point is,

-when MacArthur then went to have his Fifth Avenue parade and all that, Truman went out of office with 22%.
+MacArthur then went to have his Fifth Avenue parade and all that, Truman went out of office with 22%.

 It's the lowest, it was lower than Dick Nixon popularity.
+Everybody, even when MacArthur in the Senate hearings,

 the joint Senate and House here,

 he didn't have any answers when they asked him, how would you win the Korean War and this and that?
+And would it start a nuclear war?

+He didn't do well.
 But nevertheless, he was still much more popular than Harry Truman.

-So I guess, and Trump was about as or as not popular as Truman was.
+So I guess, and Trump was about as or is not popular as Truman was.
+But if Trump had have done that,

+I guess they would have impeached him?
+What would they have done?
 Or he wouldn't, he thought he wasn't going to win the 2020 election because

 like James Clapper, to take one example, who had lied under oath to the U.S.